Troubleshooting

 5. Execute df -h to verify that the free disk size has increased.

-6. Before your SDC status can change from Unreachable to Active, you must go to the Secure Connectors tab in the Services page from CDO and click Request Reconnect from the Actions menu.
+6. Before your SDC status can change from Unreachable to Active, you must go to the Secure Connectors tab which you can navigate to from Administration > Firewall Management Center and click Request Reconnect from the Actions menu.

 Container Privilege Escalation Vulnerability Affecting Secure Device Connector: cisco-sa-20190215-runc